 8. Power Lines

-Power companies do not allow trees to touch the power lines.
+Power companies do not allow trees to touch the power lines and they have little sympathy if you want your tree spared.
 If you have a tree near the power line, the company will force you to trim it or cut it down.
+If you are considering planting a tree underneath a power line, consider a tree that is small enough so that it's projected height is less than the height of the power lines.

 9. Improper Pruning